mrismanaziz/Reforestation/README.md

-## What has a bed that you can’t sleep in?
-A river.
+## What do you get when you cross a chicken with a skunk?
+A fowl smell!